powsybl/powsybl-core/docs/architecture/iidm/post-processor/loadflowResultsCompletion.md

 # loadflowResultsCompletion
-The `loadflowResultsCompletion` import post processor (`com.powsybl.loadflow.LoadFlowResultsCompletionPostProcessor` class) aims at completing the loadflow results of a network, computing and assigning, if not already available, the flows at the end of branches.
+The `loadflowResultsCompletion` import post processor (`com.powsybl.loadflow.LoadFlowResultsCompletionPostProcessor` class) aims at completing the loadflow results of a network, computing and assigning, if not already set, the flows at the end of branches.
 The post processor uses Kirchhoff laws, and the estimation of active and reactive power is computed according to the voltages and the characteristics of the branch:

 ```